 Some diseases can cause symptoms that look like depression.
 So the doctor may do blood tests to help rule out physical problems, such as a low thyroid level or anemia.

-see the topics Depression, Mental Health Assessment, and Depression in Children and Teens.
+For more information, see the topics Depression, Mental Health Assessment, and Depression in Children and Teens.

 Current as of: May 28, 2019